 Picking a sunscreen that would work for dry skin may seem overwhelming, but don't worry!
 In this buying guide, you can look at some factors to consider before buying sunscreen for your skin type.
 For more detailed information, read through our buying guide below.

 Sunscreens usually come in either cream, gel, or spray form.
 While these three are all effective if applied properly, they differ largely in texture and feel once they're on the skin.
-They also contain various moisturizing ingredients like Aloe vera, niacinamide, ceramides, green tea extract, tea tree oil, Centella Asiatica, and many more!
+They also contain various moisturizing ingredients like Aloe vera, niacinamide, ceramides, green tea extract, tea tree oil, centella asiatica, and many more!

 Sunscreens are most commonly formulated as creams.
 Creams are water-based emulsions that contain oil.
 Thus, they have a slightly thick and heavy consistency that works great for dry skin.
 They usually contain different moisturizing ingredients that help nourish your skin.